 Maybe a spouse died.
 Maybe a child died.
 Maybe a test result came back bad.
 Maybe a surgery didn’t produce the desired results.
 Maybe a marriage never happened.
 Maybe one ended in divorce.
 Maybe a job was lost.
 Maybe a business went bust.
 Maybe a terrible injustice occurred.
 Maybe a dream turned into a nightmare.
 Whatever it was that happened (or didn’t happen) to you, all you know is that you prayed your guts out for God to come through for you but He came up small, very small.
 At least that’s your assessment of what happened.

 And you’ve heard the well-intentioned advice of family, friends, and colleagues.
 “You need to get over this.”
 “You have to move on with your life.”
 “You’ve dwelt on this long enough.”
 “It’s time to let this go.”
 For your part, though, such words fall upon deaf ears.
 Why?
-Well, may I suggest that you just flat out aren’t ready to move on?
-And may I further suggest that you and your situation have unfinished business, some of which involves you forgiving the God whom you think failed you?
+Well, may I suggest that you just flat out aren’t ready to move on.
+And may I further suggest that you and your situation have unfinished business, some of which involves you forgiving the God whom you think failed you.

 If you do feel disappointment or anger toward God, the chances are that you’ve expressed it by attempting to get back at Him.
 Basically, you’ve tried to hurt Him the way you believe He has hurt you.
 Such attempts at revenge usually take the form of quitting church, failing to pray, letting dust collect on your Bible, purposefully engaging in some sin, or any and all of the above.
 These things (and some others I didn’t list) are your way of saying to God, “Hey, if You didn’t care about doing what I wanted You to do for me, why should I care about doing what You want me to do for You?”

-One of the great problems with the thousands of “Christianity lite”, “health-and-wealth,” “prosperity,” “self help” sermons that pass for preaching these days is that they only convey one side of God’s nature.
+One of the great problems with the thousands of “Christianity lite,” “health-and-wealth,” “prosperity,” “self help” sermons that pass for preaching these days is that they only convey one side of God’s nature.
 These sermons tell you over and over that God is able to do exceedingly, abundantly above all that you can ask or think.
 They tell you that He is an all-powerful God who never met a problem that He couldn’t fix.
 They tell you that your miracle is on its way.
-What they don’t tell you is that God being able to do something doesn’t mean that He’ll do it, and Him having the power to fix a problem doesn’t always translate to Him fixing it.
+What they don’t tell you is that God being able to do something doesn’t mean that He will do it, and Him having the power to fix a problem doesn’t always translate to Him fixing it.
 And as for your miracle being on its way, well, let’s just say that some miracles evidently get lost in the mail.

 I’m talking now to the person, even the Christian, who had faith that God was going to save your day, only to discover that He opted not to do it.
 Mary and Martha received their miracle when Lazarus was resurrected, but you didn’t get yours.
 Jesus walked on the water to keep the chosen 12’s boat from sinking, but you rode yours all the way down to the bottom.
-David felled his Goliath, but your Goliath body slammed you, put his foot in the middle of your chest, raised his sword in victory over you, and has been enjoying the accolades ever since.
+David felled his Goliath, but your Goliath body-slammed you, put his foot in the middle of your chest, raised his sword in victory over you, and has been enjoying the accolades ever since.

 I truly believe that God has you reading this right now because He doesn’t want you to abort the work He is doing inside you in the aftermath of your traumatic event.
 While He’s not asking you to put on a fake smile and act like nothing happened to you, He does want you to stick with Him.
 Rather than burying your disappointment/anger toward Him and cutting off all communications, He wants you to acknowledge that disappointment/anger and convey your emotions to Him by way of prayer.
 His offer to you is, “Let’s talk about what you are feeling toward Me, and in so doing begin the process of bringing you out the other end of it.